pcarbo/kyoto/README.md

 with data from an "advanced intercross" of inbred lab strains.
-In this module, our goal is to develop a better appreciation for the features of LMMs and multi-marker methods, when and why these approaches might be useful, and how to interpret the results.
+In this module, our goal is to develop a better appreciation for the features of LMMs and multi-marker methods, when and why these approaches might be useful, and how to correctly interpret the results.
 The focus is on cultivating a better understanding of these methods by example; we will not explore the mathematical foundations of these methods, at least not in any detail.